 Many professional players prefer power rackets because of their explosive performance.
 However, some pros choose control-oriented rackets to enhance accuracy and shot placement.
 Brands like Adidas, Wilson, and Babolat offer pro-level power rackets designed with advanced materials to cater to aggressive playing styles.

 A high-quality power padel racket can last one to two years with regular use, depending on playing frequency, material durability, and maintenance.
 Carbon fiber rackets tend to last longer than fiberglass ones.
-Using an overgrip and keeping the racket protected from extreme temperatures helps extend its lifespan.
+Using an overgrip and protecting the racket from extreme temperatures helps extend its lifespan.